 Many of these processes would be considerably easier to do in a less technically-advanced site builder.
 As just one example, creating multilingual websites is very difficult with Webflow.
 To harness the platform's full power, you'll need a decent amount of expertise.
 Should you lack this, you'll find your needs better served with Webflow's competitors.

 Templates & Design

-Webflow offers hundreds of templates to its users, of which around 30 are completely free.
+Webflow offers its users more than 500 templates to choose from, of which around 45 are completely free.
 Costs for premium templates range from $19 to $149.
-In terms of applicability, these include templates for blogs as well as portfolio, event, and service websites, to name a few.
+In terms of breadth, you'll find options for blogs as well as portfolio, event, and service websites, to name just a few.
 Depending on the type of site you're building, some features come pre-installed, such as CMS in more dynamic templates, or the ability to easily add products in stores.

 Using the service's designer, you can modify all elements of a ready-made site, including its color, background, effects, positions, and font size, to name a few.
 In contrast to other site builders, you'll need something of an eye for design though, since as a result of the relatively few restrictions on freedom, you're left almost entirely in charge of how your site looks.

-Similarly to the above: For anyone with some talent in either web design or programming, Webflow put almost no restrictions on your creativity.
-But this sword cuts both ways since this also means that there isn't a lot of hand-holding and the ready-made designs of other providers that automatically take care of positioning and aligning are nowhere to be found.
+Similarly to the above: For anyone with some talent in either web design or programming, Webflow places almost no restrictions on creativity.
+But this sword cuts both ways since this also means that there isn't much hand-holding and the ready-made designs of other providers that automatically take care of positioning and aligning are nowhere to be found.

 Score: 4.7 / 5